 LED Strip Installation in Warsaw — kitchen, ceiling and furniture lighting

-An LED strip is one of the easiest ways to completely transform the feel of your apartment.
-Under-cabinet kitchen lighting, contour lighting along the ceiling, illumination inside a wardrobe or around a bathroom mirror — all of this can be done in a single visit.
-We work across all of Warsaw: from Zoliborz to Wilanow, arriving with tools, a soldering station, and consumables.
-If you are unsure which strip or transformer to choose, we will advise you on what works best for your specific setup.
+An LED strip is one of the simplest ways to change the whole atmosphere of your apartment.
+Lighting under kitchen cabinets, a line of light along the ceiling, lighting inside a wardrobe or around a bathroom mirror — all this can be installed in one visit.
+We cover the whole of Warsaw: from Zoliborz to Wilanow, and we come with tools, a soldering station, and all the small materials needed.
+If you are not sure which strip or transformer to pick, we will suggest what fits your exact setup best.

-Important: any work involving electricity requires strict safety precautions.
-Connecting an LED strip to a 230 V mains supply via a transformer is electrical installation work.
-If you have no experience with wiring, do not take the risk — call a professional.
-Incorrect wiring can lead to a short circuit or fire.
+Important: any electrical work calls for proper safety measures.
+Connecting an LED strip to a 230 V mains supply through a transformer counts as electrical installation work.
+If you do not have wiring experience, do not gamble with it — call a professional.
+Wrong connections can cause a short circuit or even a fire.

 How much does it cost and what affects the price

-The cost of installation depends on the strip length, routing method, and complexity of the connection.
-If wall chasing or concealed cable runs are needed, the price will be higher than a straightforward surface-mount in a ready profile.
-The transformer (power supply) is a separate item — it must be matched to the strip’s wattage with a 15–20% margin.
-Fixings and small consumables are included in the labour cost.
-The strip itself, profile, transformer, and dimmer are charged separately.
-Current prices for all electrical services are in the table below.
+The installation price depends on the strip length, the way the cable is routed, and how complicated the connection is.
+If chasing into walls or hidden cable runs are required, the cost will be higher than for a simple surface installation in a ready-made profile.
+The transformer (power supply) is priced separately — it needs to match the strip’s wattage with a 15–20% reserve.
+Fixings and small consumables are included in the labour price.
+The strip itself, profile, transformer, and dimmer are billed separately.
+Up-to-date prices for all electrical services are listed in the table below.

 | Service | min | max |